-If the Pokemon you prefer has been selected by one of your teammates, picking a Pokemon based on your team's lineup is the best option.
+If the Pokemon you prefer is already selected, picking a Pokemon based on your team's lineup is the best option.
 Try to think of what your team lacks or needs, then adjust accordingly.

 If you think your team needs more damage, considering picking an Attacker or All-Rounder.
 If nobody on your team wants to take the Jungle, Speedsters are your best bet.
 If your team are all fragile Pokemon, pick a Defender or a Supporter.

 Even if you have a strong Pokemon lineup, things can get chaotic when the match begins.
 It's best to always be ready to change your playstyle depending on how the game is going.

 If you have a considerable lead, you can get aggressive and push your lead even further by constantly hunting targets, securing objectives, and pushing lanes.
 Just be sure not to be overconfident and allow the enemy to catch up, especially when Rayquaza spawns.